Sunday, November 17, 2024

 Perhaps it illustrates the history of a relationship... love, rivalry for influence in the family, and in the end - staying in the hug just for survival.

-Looks like we will have broccoli as a vegetable this night.
+Looks like we will have broccoli as a vegetable for dinner this night.

 P.S.
-Here is a randomly found article about benefits of barefoot walking - CLICK.
+Here are 2 randomly found articles about benefits of barefoot walking

 Wednesday, September 25, 2024